Electives Media & Communication

 This page is only for students NOT studying IBCoM!
 Please carefully check the requirements for taking IBCoM courses as an elective for your study programme.

-Below is the preliminary list of undergraduate courses available in 2019-2020.
+Below is the preliminary list of undergraduate courses available in 2020-2021.
 More information on the content of the course can be found by searching for the course on the basis of the course code (CMxxxx) in the EUR Course Catalogue.
-Please note that IBCoM's education is based on small interactive seminars - therefore capacity is limited and attendance to almost all courses is mandatory.
+Please note that IBCoM's education is based on small interactive classes - therefore capacity is limited and attendance to almost all courses is mandatory.

 Please note that there are some requirements:

 - Only students from English-taught EUR study programmes with an enrollment for the current Academic Year can sign up for our courses.

 - Students from outside of EUR have no access to our courses (such as external Minor students).

 - Non-Media & Communication (exchange) students can take a maximum of two courses per term.